 Discover Media touchscreen navigation

-"With the exception of a horsepower deficit, the Atlas is a pretty pleasant crossover to wheel around, especially considering its size."-Edmunds
+"With the exception of a horsepower deficit, the Atlas is a pretty pleasant crossover to wheel around, especially considering its size.
+Effortless but direct steering, a quick-shifting transmission and confident brakes are the main components to credit for the enjoyable driving experience."- Edmunds

 Engine and Transmission

-The 2018 Volkswagen Atlas comes with two engine options.
-The smaller 235 hp turbocharged 2.0L Inline-4 develops almost as much torque as the larger V6 – 258 lb-ft.
-However, even the more powerful 3.6L V6 with 276 hp and 266 lb-ft of torque can struggle at times pushing this over 4000 pounds VW SUV.
+The 2019 Volkswagen Atlas is offered with two engine configurations.
+The smaller turbocharged 2.0L Inline-four belts out 235 horsepower but it brings almost as much torque as the larger V6 258 lb-ft.
+With a full load of cargo and passengers, the more powerful 3.6L V6 with 276 hp and 266 lb-ft of torque can struggle at inclines and merging.

 3.6L V6 SIDI VVT